doppllib/doppllib.github.io/docs/AddingDoppl.md

 - Mark the `co.doppl.so.RepositoryTest` class as being a unit test class that should be in the test output, not the production output, from the Doppl conversion process

+- Integrate with Cocoapods for managing two pods, one each for our production code and for our test code

 Some notes about this: